Analysis | Timeline: How two extremist groups planned for Jan. 6

 Jan.
 2. [Oath Keepers] A flurry of messages on logistics for Jan.
 6. One Oath Keepers member suggests in the chat among organization leadership that they might bring in additional people either by the road near the Lincoln Memorial or across the Potomac River.

 Jan.
 3. [Oath Keepers] More planning.
-Discussions of uniforms and the role of the quick reaction force.
-Members travel to the DC area.
+Discussions of uniforms and the role of the quick-reaction force.
+Members travel to the D.C. area.

 [Proud Boys] In the MOSD secure chat, members post messages about overwhelming the Capitol.

-“[W]hat would they do [if] 1 million patriots stormed and took the capital building,” one reads.
+“What would they do [if] 1 million patriots stormed and took the capital building,” one reads.
 “Shoot into the crowd?
 I think not.”
 The day prior one had written: “time to stack those bodies in front of Capitol Hill.”

 Jan.
 3. Trump announces rally outside the White House.